Wainuiomata Tunnel: Construction

 Work commenced on 25 January 1932 using subsidised labour from a work relief scheme to find employment for those affected by the economic depression.
 A workers camp was erected; flat land was cleared around the portal on which buildings were erected for the workshop and powerhouse.
 Plant included an electric motor for running air compressors, ventilation, and the equipment used to apply the concrete lining to the completed tunnel walls.
 Formwork for the tunnel portal was assembled and the hillside prepared for the building of the portal.
 Additional men were due to start work at the site after 1 February.

 Unlike the standard practice for tunnel construction in which at least two faces are advanced simultaneously (either end of the tunnel), it was decided in the case of the Wainuiomata Tunnel that work would only take place from the western end towards Wainuiomata.
 This was done for drainage; on such a steep grade it was easier to work uphill and let the water that flowed into the tunnel drain out naturally rather than have to pump it out (as would be the case if they had worked downhill from the Wainuiomata end).
 It was noted, however, that if needed up to three 8-hour shifts per day could be deployed at both ends of the tunnel to improve progress.
 The men working in the tunnel found that the ground they were excavating was not ideal for tunnelling, and often encountered soft earth or “rotten” rock.

 The first pass on the tunnel shaft was not to excavate down to the full depth of the completed tunnel.
 Rather, an additional 3 ft of earth was to be removed before the sealed roadway could be laid through the tunnel.

 Various reports from the early 1930s noted steady progress.
+However, as the financing of works related to the Wainuiomata development relied in part on the sale of land in the valley, the effect of economic depression at the time was to deny the Company revenue from this source as real estate activity slowed, depriving it of the funds it needed to continue the development.
+Consequently, the Company temporarily suspended all work on the tunnel in April 1934 as it sought alternative finance to restart the project.
+These efforts were to no avail, and it was noted in 1936 that the Company had “ceased practically all activity” at the tunnel construction site having completed 17 chain (roughly one third) of its total length, with about 15 chain of that lined.

 During the 1935 general election campaign in November of that year, the Labour candidate for the Hutt electorate, Walter Nash, criticised his opponent for supporting the expenditure of unemployment subsidies on the improvement of access to Wainuiomata including work on both the widening of the hill road and the driving of the tunnel through the hill.